-- Digital camera - QA Check spreadsheet
+- Digital camera or smartphone with a camera - QA Check spreadsheet

 - 1. Have the Contractor open the split or bottom doors. - 2.
-Photograph the bin as the sensor registers a change from closed to open. - 3.
-Photograph the bin again as the sensor registers a change from open to closed.
+Photograph the bin as the sensor registers a change from closed to open.

+3. Photograph the bin again as the sensor registers a change from open to closed.